Exclusive: Vodafone, Telecom Italia offer rivals access to some sites to ease EU concerns - EU paper

-BRUSSELS (Reuters) - Vodafone and Telekom Italia have offered to allow rivals access to sites in some cities for up to nine years, a proposal aimed at allaying EU antitrust concerns over the creation of Italy’s largest mobile tower company, according to an EU document seen by Reuters.
+BRUSSELS (Reuters) - Vodafone (VOD.L) and Telekom Italia (TLIT.MI) have offered to allow rivals access to sites in some cities for up to nine years, a proposal aimed at allaying EU antitrust concerns over the creation of Italy’s largest mobile tower company, according to an EU document seen by Reuters.

-The companies announced the deal in July last year which will see Vodafone transfer its Italian mobile masts to INWIT, TIM’s 60%-owned subsidiary.
+The companies announced the deal in July last year which will see Vodafone transfer its Italian mobile masts to INWIT (INWT.MI), TIM’s 60%-owned subsidiary.

 They will each have a 37.5% stake and equal governance rights in the enlarged INWIT.